Are condo fees worth it?

 Good Security

-Most condo buildings have secure entrances and surveillance cameras, and some even have security guards or doormen who keep an eye on the property for unit owners.
+Most high rise buildings have secure entrances and surveillance cameras, and some even have security guards or doormen who keep an eye on the property for unit owners.
 This is the major appeal for those who choose a gated community.This is especially great for those who live alone.

 Condos Fees

-- The condo development may require a Special Assessment if major repairs are not accounted and budgeted for appropriately.
+- The development may require Special Assessments if major repairs are not accounted and budgeted for appropriately.

 - Most associations have a reserve fund, a savings account that is used for future expenses or projects.
 If there isn’t enough in the reserve fund, payment for a major repair will be included in your fee.

 - Your condo board members (volunteer position made up of current owners) holds significant power to make decisions.
-If mismanaged, it can have serious consequences on your fees and resale value for potential buyers.
+If mismanaged, it can have serious consequences on your monthly payments and resale value for potential buyers.

 You may not use the amenities you are paying for

-If your condo fee is high because of amenities you aren’t using, you may not want to move there.
-As an example, if your condominium development has high fees because of a pool, it may be a better idea to move to a condo complex that doesn’t have one.
+If your fee is high because of amenities you aren’t using, you may not want to move there.
+As an example, if your condominium development has high fees because of maintenance costs of a pool, it may be a better idea to move to a complex that doesn’t have one.

 Lack of Privacy

-Unless you’re an end unit on the top floor, condos share walls above, below and beside others.
-You might hear your neighbours walking across their condo, or loud TVs or animals.
+Unless you’re an end unit on the top floor, you’ll share walls above, below and beside others.
+You might hear your neighbours walking across their floor, or loud TVs or animals.
 If you are looking for peace and quiet, condo living may not be ideal.

-The other thing to consider in a condo with condo fees is that the property may be subject to an easement.
-This is particularly common with townhome condos.
+The other thing to consider is that the property may be subject to an easement.
+This is particularly common with townhome units and not high rise buildings.

 Pet Restrictions